-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.

-C8A ADMISSION
+ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Χ
+SAT or ACT X

-C8A ACT only X
+ACT Only X

-C8A SAT only X
+SAT Only Х

-C8A SAT and SAT Subject Tests or X
+SAT and SAT Subject Tests or Х

 ACT

-C8A SAT Subject Tests only Χ
+SAT Subject Tests Χ

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-coole will be deed in the damicolone process.

-8B ACT with writing required

-8B ACT with writing recommended

-88 ACT with or without writing accepted Χ

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8B SAT with Essay component required X

-C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted

-Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-SAT essay ACT essay

-C8C For admission

-C8C For placement

-C8C For advising

-C8C In place of an application essay

-As a validity check on the application essay

-C8C No college policy as of now

-C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No • X

-Latest date by which SAT or ACT scores must be received for fall- term admission 7/15 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G Х

-C8G ACT Х

-C8G SAT Subject Tests

-C8G AP X

-C8G CLEP X

-C8G Institutional Exam X

-C8G State Exam (specify):
+ONE of the follow ng applies (regard st-time, first-year, degree-seeking applicants fless of whether the writing score will be used ACT with writing required ACT with writing recommended ACT with or without writing accept oted ONE of the follow ng applies (regard st-time, first-year, degree-seeking applicants fless of whether the Essay score will be used SAT with Essay component requ SAT with Essay component reco X SAT with or without Essay comp mmended C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all that apply.
+For admission For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component C8D In addition, does your institution us X Yes No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject cores must be rec eived for fall-term admission 15-Jul C8F If necessary, use this space to clar policies (e.g., if tests are recomme students, or if tests are not required students): nded for some X SAT X ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): ion uses for placem e ent (e.g., state tests ):

-Freshman Profile
+C9-C12: Freshman Profile